-The National Geospatial Advisory Committee (NGAC) held its fall meeting at the National Conservation Training Center near Shepherdstown, West Virginia on September 27-28, 2016.
-The NGAC is a Federal Advisory Committee (FACA) to the Federal Geographic Data Committee (FGDC).
-The role of the NGAC is to provide advice and recommendations related to the national geospatial program and the development of the National Spatial Data Infrastructure.
-Full minutes of the meeting, PowerPoints, and lightning talks will be available on the NGAC website shortly.
+The National Geospatial Advisory Committee (NGAC) held its first in-person meeting of the year on June 11-12, 2019 in Washington, DC.
+The full report of the meeting is available on the NGAC website.
+The NGAC is a Federal Advisory Committee that reports to the Federal Geographic Data Committee (FGDC).
+Our role is to provide advice and recommendations related to the national geospatial program and the development of the National Spatial Data Infrastructure (NSDI).